rabbitmq/rabbitmq-tutorials/soapui/README.md

 I had to make two changes to the code to read any message:

 1. I had to pause for a bit to let the message get processed.
 Without this, SoapUI ends the script step immediatelly and would kill the asynchronous process running in the background waiting for the message.
-The pause will depend on your specific case; it can be as simple as `sleep 10000`, or little more elaborate:
+The exact pause will depend on your specific case; it can be as simple as `sleep 10000`, or little more elaborate:

    ```groovy
    int stop = 0